objectfox/TopBook/README.md

 # Configuration & Installation

 TopBook requires two configuration tokens and a list of pages to monitor.
 First, you need a Slack Token from your team's Slack Integrations page.
 Second, you need a Facebook API Token, which you get by creating a new Facebook App and then requesting it in the [Graph API Explorer](https://developers.facebook.com/tools/explorer/).
 Then, optionally, add some pages and page collections to your file.
 The syntax is `"nickname": "facebook_page_name"`, or `"nickname": ["List","of","Facebook","page","names"]`.
 Name this file config.json, and drop it in the same directory as run.py.
+If you're deploying to Heroku and don't want to upload a config, you can skip this step, you just won't have any page groups setup.

 Install the dependencies listed in the requirements.txt file, possibly in a [python virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).